apinf/docs/docs/research/DDoS-prevention.md

 Actively check/monitor servers to allow/disallow bots, crawlers.
 Sometimes, companies that are collecting statistical data about a website/webservice, are sending too many requests that causes performance issues.

 To undrestand DDos attacks, it is wise to abstract down the attacks to the layers of OSI (Open Systems Interconnection) model.
+Because the OSI reference model details each phase of the process involved to connect a computer to the network and communication of data, most of the researchers, developers and manufacturers use the OSI model as a common platform to improve network communications.
 ![Alt text](https://s-media-cache-ak0.pinimg.com/originals/55/53/bd/5553bdf0a193142af2976db02c4bb920.gif?raw=true "OSI MODEL")

 A Layer 7 DoS attack is often perpetrated through the use of HTTP GET.
 The attacker looks like a legitimate connection, and is therefore passed on to the web or application server.
 The attacker begins requesting large numbers of files/objects using HTTP GET.
 That the server quickly becomes focused on responding to those requests and has a hard time responding to new, legitimate requests.